 And the risk of them happening is only going to increase over the years.
 This is mainly because Hawaii’s sea level is rising.
 For instance, it is now around 25.4 cm (10 in) higher than it used to be in 1950.
-Data from the National Oceanic and Atmospheric Administration has also made it clear that the sea level has risen by, and will continue to rise by, an inch every four years.
+Data from the National Oceanic and Atmospheric Administration has also made it clear that the sea level has risen by, and will continue to rise by, 2.54 cm or an inch every four years.

 It’s unlikely to change either without an overall solution to its many and varied complex causes.
 Two of which include global dilemmas, such as the increase in overall water coming from melting glaciers and ice sheets and the land sinking.

 In recognition of this, homeowners and businesses typically participate in the National Flood Insurance Program (NFIP).
 It enables them to cover the cost of flood damage when most homeowners’ and business insurance policies do not.
 However, as part of the program, participants are encouraged to adopt floodproofing standards that the Federal Emergency Management Agency (FEMA) sets out.
 These include rules for how construction needs to be handled for effective floodproofing.

 So, what do you need to do to follow these guidelines?

 Well, as waterproofing experts with experience in FEMA floodproofing, we’ve created this overview to help get you started.

 Consider the Base Flood Elevation When Floodproofing

 You’ll first want to think about the guidelines surrounding base flood elevation (BFE) as it will significantly impact your Hawaiian construction.